 In 2016, Eurofiber sought to further develop the data center interconnectivity (DCI) market, with the plan to base the offering upon network virtualization and software-defined networking capabilities.
-Over the next year, Eurofiber created a new, stand-alone company that was built around this concept of connecting multiple data centers.
-DCspine was born out of this initiative, with the focus on offering a fully automated, high capacity software-defined network datacenter interconnect platform.
+Over the next year, Eurofiber created a new, standalone company that was built around this concept of connecting multiple data centers.
+DCspine was born out of this initiative, with the focus on offering a fully automated, high capacity software defined network datacenter interconnect platform.

-Why Cumulus was Selected
+Why NVIDIA Cumulus was selected

 For this new service, DCspine required an open, flexible network.
 In order to be able to do this, a different approach compared to that of Eurofiber was needed given the fact that DCspine wanted to provide connectivity of a more ‘on-demand’ nature for a specific segment of the market.
 “With our new service, we had to change our standard processes in order to provide new and customized offerings,” says Jan Michiel Berkel, Director of DCspine.
 “We knew we had to configure an agile network, yet traditional vendor tools made it hard to make such a goal possible.
 Also, we wanted to work with a vendor that was innovative themselves.”

-DCspine began architecting an off-the-shelf datacenter connectivity service, which they could take to the broad market, and which enabled quick solutions for each customer.
-Their datacenter connectivity offering was built via Ethernet/VXLAN connections.
+DCspine began architecting an off-the-shelf data center connectivity service, which they could take to the broad market, and which enabled quick solutions for each customer.
+Their data center connectivity offering was built via Ethernet/VXLAN connections.
 DCspine pre-connects the networks and then sells the data center interconnect solutions as a cloud offering.
 Think of it as network-as-a-service.

 “With DCspine, customers can manage all aspects of their account through an online portal, including monitoring the connection performance, and manage their connectivity right from our web site,” Jan Michiel says.
 “We are a front runner in this space around data center connectivity via software defined networking.
-We make datacenter connections orderable online and our customers can manage the connections and services themselves.”
+We make data center connections orderable online and our customers can manage the connections and services themselves.”
 DCspine wrote their own automation application to push configurations from the web interface they provide to customers.
-This application was Linux-based, so it was a no brainer to go with a Linux networking solution from Cumulus.
+This application was Linux-based, so it was a no brainer to go with a Linux networking solution from NVIDIA Cumulus.

 Value to DCspine

-DCspine went live with this service in October, 2017 to clients in Amsterdam and throughout the Netherlands, touting it as the “Virtual Meet Me Room” for all connected data centers.
+DCspine went live with this service in October 2017 to clients in Amsterdam and throughout the Netherlands, touting it as the “Virtual Meet Me Room” for all connected data centers.
 It’s all a pay-by-the-day offering.
 “Soon, we’ll be able to offer marketing elements through this portal,” Jan Michiel explains.
 “We know we must always find innovative ways to serve the needs of our customers as best as possible.”

-“What’s amazing is that we built this entirely new data center interconnectivity platform, from scratch, in a just a year,” says Arjan Kunstman, Founder of DCspine.
-“We couldn’t do that with traditional vendors, but we were able to accomplish this with Cumulus.”
-Additionally, what’s been pleasing to DCspine is to see how Cumulus has been a partner to them in building a network for their needs.”
-Arjan Kunstman says, “We have direct contact with the Cumulus engineers and can give our direct input on the Cumulus feature development roadmap.
-We also like how we are invited to meetups to better learn the product, and we’ve even had the chance to visit Cumulus at their offices.
+“What’s amazing is that we built this entirely new data center interconnectivity platform, from scratch, in just a year,” says Arjan Kunstman, Founder of DCspine.
+“We couldn’t do that with traditional vendors, but we were able to accomplish this with [NVIDIA]Cumulus.”
+Additionally, what’s been pleasing to DCspine is to see how [NVIDIA] Cumulus has been a partner to them in building a network for their needs.”
+Arjan Kunstman says, “We have direct contact with the [NVIDIA] Cumulus engineers and can give our direct input on the [NVIDIA] Cumulus feature development roadmap.
+We also like how we are invited to meetups to better learn the product, and we’ve even had the chance to visit [NVIDIA] Cumulus at their offices.
 They listen to our requests.”

-With Cumulus, DCspine found a network that met their agile needs.
-The agility comes in two ways; firstly, the fact that the software is Linux based enables them to fully integrate it in their BSS, and secondly, the fact that Cumulus swiftly responds to DCspine requests and needs.
-And all that without creating a vendor lock-in.
+With NVIDIA Cumulus, DCspine found a network that met their agile needs.
+The agility comes in two ways; firstly, the fact that the software is Linux based enables them to fully integrate it in their BSS, and secondly, the fact that NVIDIACumulus swiftly responds to DCspine requests and needs.
+And all that without creating vendor lock-in.
 “We tested all the big networking vendors and tried to use them with our automated, online portal,” says Jan Michiel.
-“The most flexible networking offering on the market was Cumulus, and we love it.
-We now have an open networking model that will enable us to develop new innovations ahead of other competitors in this space.”
+“The most flexible networking offering on the market was [NVIDIA]Cumulus, and we love it.
+We now have an open networking model that will enable us to develop new innovations ahead of other competitors in this space.